bskdany/ResumeRoastBackend/README.md

 ## Features

 - **Resume Upload**: Users can upload their resumes via a form.
-- **Feedback Generation**: OpenAI's GPT model generates feedback based on the resume content, job title, and tolerance level.
+- **Feedback Generation**: DeepSeeks's R1 model generates feedback based on the resume content, job title, and tolerance level.
 - **Text-to-Speech**: Azure Cognitive Services converts the feedback into speech.
 - **Task Queue**: A queue system ensures feedback requests are processed in order.
 - **Health Check**: A `/healthz` endpoint monitors the application's status.
-- **CORS Support**: Cross-Origin Resource Sharing (CORS) is enabled for frontend integration.

 ---

 ## Technologies Used

 - **Flask**: Python web framework for building the API.
+- **React**: The universal frontend UI library
 - **Docker**: Containerization for packaging the application.
 - **Azure Blob Storage**: Stores uploaded resumes.
 - **Azure Cosmos DB**: Stores metadata about resume submissions.